 The physics department at UC Berkeley has a strong ongoing commitment to diversity.
-Faculty and students together are involved in our efforts to increase the representation of women and under-represented minorities.
+Faculty, staff, and students together are involved in our efforts to increase the representation of women and under-represented minorities.
 We have several women faculty role models who are renowned leading researchers in their respective fields.
-Our current Department Chair is a woman, and so was the previous Chair.
-Both present and former chairs are devoted to diversity and outreach; the present chair was on the APS CSWP (committee on the status of women in physics) for a number of years.
-In addition, we have an active diversity and outreach faculty committee, which works in cooperation and support from the Chair, the Dean, and campus-wide and university-wide programs.
+We have an active diversity and outreach faculty committee, which works in cooperation with and support from the Chair, the Dean, and campus-wide and university-wide programs.

-Diversity and the status of women and ethnic minorities is very important at UC Berkeley, with a special vice-Chancellor for Equity, Diversity and Inclusion, and a Senate committee devoted to monitoring and improving this aspect of campus-life.
+Diversity and the status of women and ethnic minorities at UC Berkeley is overseen by the vice-Chancellor for Equity, Diversity and Inclusion, and a Senate committee devoted to monitoring and improving this aspect of campus-life.
 Furthermore, the division of Mathematical and Physical Sciences has a dedicated director of Diversity Programs.

 We strive to eliminate any form of discrimination based on gender or sexual identity.
 In particular, Berkeley has several helpful resources for the Lesbian, Gay, Bisexual and Transgender community (LGBT).
-UC Berkeley SHIP insurance was recently expanded to include coverage for hormone therapy and sex reassignment surgery (http://www.uhs.berkeley.edu/students/insurance/new2008.shtml).
+UC Berkeley SHIP insurance also provides benefits for transgender students, including hormone therapy and gender confirmation (reassignment) surgery (https://uhs.berkeley.edu/insurance/ship-benefits/insurance-benefits-transgender-students).